Diggi Palace: History

+Diggi Palace served as the venue for the Jaipur Literature Festival from 2006 to 2020.

 Architecture

 The Diggi Palace exemplifies Rajasthani Haveli design, with multiple interconnected blocks organized around courtyards.
 According to Architectural Digest, the 19th-century palace "is not just home to ornate courtyards, darbars [audience halls] and expansive lush gardens".
 The complex covers roughly 18 acres in central Jaipur and includes numerous pillared reception rooms, arched gateways and landscaped gardens.
 Local reports note that the architecture "reflects the country’s history, culture and tradition," with fresco-decorated doorways and traditional Rajasthani motifs throughout.

+The buildings are characterised by pale blue façades and traditional Rajput-style architectural elements.
+The property is set around a large lawn and established gardens.